-the Council may provisionally register or enrol the person.
+the council may provisionally register or enrol the person.

-(4) Provisional registration or enrolment under subsection (3) may be subject to such conditions (including conditions of practice) as the Council determines.

-(5) Provisional registration or enrolment is for such period (not longer than 6 months) as the executive officer or Council determines.

-(6) A person who is provisionally registered is taken to be registered under this Act as a registered nurse.

-(7) A person who is provisionally enrolled is taken to be enrolled under this Act as an enrolled nurse.

-(8) The Council may cancel the provisional registration or enrolment of a person.

-(9) If the Council cancels the provisional registration or enrolment of a person, the Council must immediately-

-- (a) advise the person of the cancellation; and - (b) give the person written reasons for the cancellation; and - (c) refund an appropriate part of the register or roll fee that accompanied the relevant application.

-(10) Cancellation of a person's provisional registration or enrolment operates as a refusal by the Council of the person's application for registration or enrolment.

-(11) If a person who is provisionally registered or enrolled becomes registered as a registered nurse or enrolled as an enrolled nurse, the person's registration or enrolment dates from the person's provisional registration or enrolment unless the Council otherwise decides.
+- (4) Provisional registration or enrolment under subsection (3) may be subject to such conditions (including conditions of practice) as the council determines. - (5) Provisional registration or enrolment is for such period (not longer than 6 months) as the executive officer or council determines. - (6) A person who is provisionally registered is taken to be registered under this Act as a registered nurse. - (7) A person who is provisionally enrolled is taken to be enrolled under this Act as an enrolled nurse. - (8) The council may cancel the provisional registration or enrolment of a person. - (9) If the council cancels the provisional registration or enrolment of a person, the council must immediately- - (a) advise the person of the cancellation; and - (b) give the person written reasons for the cancellation; and - (c) refund an appropriate part of the annual licence certificate fee that accompanied the relevant application. - (10) Cancellation of a person's provisional registration or enrolment operates as a refusal by the council of the person's application for registration or enrolment. - (11) If a person who is provisionally registered or enrolled becomes registered as a registered nurse or enrolled as an enrolled nurse, the person's registration or enrolment dates from the person's provisional registration or enrolment unless the council otherwise decides.